Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

 \subsubsection{Network Morphism}

-Network morphism can accelerate the training process of most searched architectures by reducing the number of epochs.
+Network morphism can accelerate the evaluation process of most searched architectures by reducing the number of epochs, so the evaluation time is the only cost of the runtime of network morphism.
 Please note that not every training process of the searched architecture is accelerated, the reason for which is explained in the third paragraph of this subsection.
 Because the training time for most searched architectures is reduced, the runtime of network morphism is significantly less than that of TEM.
 Network morphism is first proposed in the background of transfer learning to rapidly transfer knowledge from one fully-trained network (i.e., a parent network) into another network (i.e., a child network).
 It is soon applied in the field of NAS because it can effectively accelerate the training of the child network.
 For the sake of understanding, we first explain the acceleration principle of network morphism and then discuss how it is applied in NAS as an EEM.